Seven Days in May: Background

+President Kennedy had read Seven Days in May shortly after its publication and believed that the scenario could actually occur.
+He told Paul B. Fay that the premise of the novel was "possible, but the conditions would have to be just right".
+According to director John Frankenheimer, the project received encouragement and assistance from Kennedy through White House press secretary Pierre Salinger, who conveyed Kennedy's wish that the film be produced.
+In spite of Defense Department opposition, Kennedy arranged to visit the Kennedy Compound in Hyannis Port for a weekend when the film needed to shoot outside the White House.
+Kennedy aide Arthur Schlesinger Jr. said that he wanted the film made as a "warning to the nation".

+Development

-Kirk Douglas and director John Frankenheimer were the moving forces behind the filming of Seven Days in May; the film was produced by Edward Lewis through Douglas's company Joel Productions and Seven Arts Productions.
+Kirk Douglas and Frankenheimer were the moving forces behind the filming of Seven Days in May, which was produced by Edward Lewis through Douglas's company Joel Productions and Seven Arts Productions.
 Frankenheimer recruited screenwriter Rod Serling.
-Douglas intended to star in the film along with his frequent costar Burt Lancaster.
-Douglas offered Lancaster the General Scott role, while Douglas agreed to play Scott's assistant.
+Douglas intended to star along with his frequent costar Burt Lancaster.
+Douglas offered Lancaster the General Scott role, and agreed to play Scott's assistant.
 Frankenheimer commissioned Nedrick Young to rewrite the scene in which Casey visits Holbrook at her apartment.

-Lancaster's involvement nearly caused Frankenheimer to withdraw from the project, as the two men had conflicted during the production of Birdman of Alcatraz two years earlier.
+Lancaster's involvement nearly caused Frankenheimer to withdraw from the project, as the two men had conflicts during the production of Birdman of Alcatraz two years earlier.
 Only Douglas's assurances that Lancaster would behave kept Frankenheimer on the project.
 Lancaster and Frankenheimer were at peace during the filming, but Douglas and Frankenheimer sparred with one another.
 Frankenheimer was very happy with Lancaster's performance, especially the long scene toward the end between Lancaster and March, saying that Lancaster was "perfect" in his delivery.
-Frankenheimer stated decades later that he considered Seven Days in May among his most satisfying work.
-He saw the film as putting "a nail in the coffin of McCarthy."
+Frankenheimer stated decades later that he considered Seven Days in May among his most satisfying work, which put a "nail in the coffin of McCarthy."

-The filming took 51 days and according to the director the production was a happy affair, with all of the actors and crew displaying great reverence for Fredric March.
-As supporting actor Richard Anderson recalled of March: "He was wonderful.
-As a kid, I watched him in those Fox movie houses in the thirties.
-I grew up on him.
-I told him, 'It's such a pleasure to meet you.'
-He said, 'Thank you, Mr. Anderson.'
-One day, I watched him work.
-Right after filming, he turned to the wardrobe man and said, 'Bill, don't take the coat and fix it up for tomorrow.
-Leave it like it is.
-We're continuing the scene.'
-He wanted the coat to look the same way.
-How'd you like that for an actor?"
+Filming

+Filming took 51 days and was a happy affair, according to Frankenheimer, with the cast and crew displaying great reverence for Fredric March.
 Many of Lancaster's scenes were shot at a later time as he was recovering from hepatitis.
 Ava Gardner, whose scenes were shot in just six days, thought that Frankenheimer favored the other actors over her.
 Frankenheimer remarked that she was sometimes "difficult."
 Martin Balsam objected to Frankenheimer's habit of shooting pistols behind him during important scenes.
 Frankenheimer had been briefly stationed in the mailroom at the Pentagon early in his Korean war service and stated that the sets were totally authentic, praising the production designer.
 Further providing authenticity, many of the scenes in the film were loosely based on real-life events of the Cold War.